FamilySearch/gedcomx/specifications/fact-types-specification.md

 ----|------------
-`http://gedcomx.org/Annulment`| The fact of an annulment of a marriage. | couple `http://gedcomx.org/CommonLawMarriage`| The fact of a marriage by common law. | couple `http://gedcomx.org/Divorce`| The fact of a divorce of a couple. | couple `http://gedcomx.org/DivorceFiling`| The fact of a filing for divorce. | couple `http://gedcomx.org/Engagement`| The fact of an engagement to be married. | couple
+`http://gedcomx.org/Annulment`| The fact of an annulment of a marriage. | couple `http://gedcomx.org/CommonLawMarriage`| The fact of a marriage by common law. | couple `http://gedcomx.org/CivilUnion`| The fact of a civil union of a couple. | couple `http://gedcomx.org/DomesticPartnership`| The fact of a domestic partnership of a couple. | couple `http://gedcomx.org/Divorce`| The fact of a divorce of a couple. | couple `http://gedcomx.org/DivorceFiling`| The fact of a filing for divorce. | couple `http://gedcomx.org/Engagement`| The fact of an engagement to be married. | couple